 - 2.4 In December 2023, the Planning Policy and Local Plan Committee took the decision to commence the review of Tendring's Local Plan.
-As part of that decision, they agreed on a set of 'overarching principles' that will guide the focus and scope of the review, to ensure that the review is undertaken in a structured manner.
-These principles were subsequently updated, to reflect the changes to the National Planning Policy Framework in December 2024. - 2.5 The principles are set out over the following pages, and key elements are discussed in further detail throughout this consultation document. - 2.6 FOCUS: The Council will approach the review of the Local Plan with the intention of updating the current adopted Plan as opposed to a more fundamental re-write or starting completely from scratch.
+As part of that decision, they agreed on a set of 'overarching principles' that will guide the focus and scope of the review, to ensure that the review is undertaken in a structured manner. - 2.5 The principles are set out over the following pages, and key elements are discussed in further detail throughout this consultation document. - 2.6 FOCUS: The Council will approach the review of the Local Plan with the intention of updating the current adopted Plan as opposed to a more fundamental re-write or starting completely from scratch.
 This will involve extending the Plan's timeframe; making improvements to selected policies where necessary; topping up the supply of housing and employment land to meet longer-term needs; and ensuring the Plan aligns with the latest National Planning Policy Framework (NPPF).